Ryanair lifts profit forecast as quality drive pays off

-Europe's biggest no-frills airline has let travellers choose their seats, eased restrictions on hand luggage and cut penalty charges, giving them fewer reasons to book flights with more expensive, full-service airlines.
+Europe's biggest no-frills airline has let travelers choose their seats, eased restrictions on hand luggage and cut penalty charges, giving them fewer reasons to book flights with more expensive, full-service airlines.

-It is also trying to focus on more primary airports that land holidaymakers and business travellers closer to their destinations, addressing another weakness versus competitors.
+It is also trying to focus on more primary airports that land holidaymakers and business travelers closer to their destinations, addressing another weakness versus competitors.

 The changes followed a fall in profits last year that pushed the Irish airline to rethink a focus on price over service that often left customers disgruntled and tarnished an image Chief Executive Michael O'Leary said was seen as "cheap and nasty".